-So dissatisfied was Torni with the peace terms, and so driven by the aadventure of war, he joined a Finnish resistance movement orchestrated by the Germans with the aim of staging a Nazi coup d’etat in Finland.
+So dissatisfied was Torni with the peace terms, and thus driven by the adventure of war, he joined a Finnish resistance movement orchestrated by the Germans with the aim of staging a Nazi coup d’etat in Finland.
 As a volunteer with the Waffen-SS, Torni received training in Germany in the art of sabotage and was there as World War II drew to a close.
-He surrendered to British troops, but eventually escaped a POW camp to return to Finland, where he was arrested by the State Police.
-He was sentenced to six years in prison for treason for having joined the German army, but was pardoned by the Finnish President at the end of 1948.
+He surrendered to British troops but eventually escaped a POW camp to return to Finland, where he was arrested by the State Police.
+He was sentenced to six years in prison for treason for having joined the German Army but was pardoned by the Finnish President at the end of 1948.

-Rather than live under constant suspicion in Finland, Torni escaped across the border to Sweden in 1949, then later travelled under an alias as a Swedish seaman aboard a ship bound for Venezuela.
-From there he joined a Swedish cargo ship bound for the United States.
+Rather than live under constant suspicion in Finland, Torni escaped across the border to Sweden in 1949, then later traveled under an alias as a Swedish seaman aboard a ship bound for Venezuela.
+From there, he joined a Swedish cargo ship bound for the United States.

 He became an instructor in skiing, survival, mountaineering, and guerrilla tactics.
 After attending Airborne School, he quickly advanced in rank and was commissioned as an officer in 1957.